ngocpham1994x/iRecipe/i2_worksheet.md

 - copying database to device (line40)[https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/868b03b99c3f2866438ef8b16750d5a6f115edd4/app/src/main/java/comp3350/iRecipe/Presentation/MainActivity.java] <br/>
 - Linking Real Database: (line 35)[https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/868b03b99c3f2866438ef8b16750d5a6f115edd4/app/src/main/java/comp3350/iRecipe/Presentation/ListRecipeActivity.java] <br/>

 DUPLICATE RECIPES:In iteration1, project was using data Structure and the real database.
-Because of this project was getting all the recipes twice.It was the Prudent and Deliberate debt.
-We payed off the dept by removing the data structure and only using the HSQL.<br/>
+Because of this project was getting all the recipes twice.It was the Prudent and Deliberate debt because we didn't think about the data duplicacy and didn't removed it but when we get to know about it.
+We payed off the dept by removing the data structure. we had to make some changes in project and links are below:<br/>
 - (line12)[https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/59c5740af4a008ec3faf94cfbe13ed9819eae1a4/app/src/main/java/comp3350/iRecipe/Business/SearchRecipe.java]<br/>
 - (line49)[https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/59c5740af4a008ec3faf94cfbe13ed9819eae1a4/app/src/main/java/comp3350/iRecipe/Presentation/ListRecipeActivity.java]<br/>
 - (line39)[https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/59c5740af4a008ec3faf94cfbe13ed9819eae1a4/app/src/main/java/comp3350/iRecipe/Presentation/RecipeDetailActivity.java]<br/>